Carthage offers …

 Carthage emphasizes research for undergraduates.
 All freshman biology students receive authentic research experience as part of their introductory biology courses, so they gain insight into the process of science from their first semester.

-Recent student research projects have made discoveries in the fields of molecular biology, human physiology, ecology, microbiology, developmental biology, and paleontology.
+Recent student research projects have made discoveries in the fields of molecular biology, cancer biology, immunology, space biology, human physiology, ecology, microbiology, developmental biology, and paleontology.
 Students who conduct research work with faculty mentorship on their own or in a small group.
 They design experiments, collect and analyze data, and make important contributions to science.
 Most student researchers present research results at a campus seminar, and many choose to share their findings at a regional or national scientific conference.
 Some students prepare manuscripts for publication in disciplinary journals.

 Getting Down to Business